Different molecular filament widths as tracers of accretion onto filaments: Filament model

-The chemical model used in this work is described in detail in \citet{Walsh12} and \citet{Walsh14} and we provide a brief description here.
-This model was originally developed for use in protoplanetary disks but is inherently flexible, and has been used in a variety of environments including the envelopes of forming protostars \citep[e.g.,][]{Drozdovskaya14}, shocks in outflow cavity walls \citep[e.g., ][]{Palau17}, dark clouds \citep[e.g.,][]{Penteado17}, and the reaction network has also been used in models of circumstellar outflows \citep[e.g.,][]{Vandesande21}.
-The model includes gas-phase chemistry based on the Rate12 version of the UMIST Database for Astrochemistry (UDfA; \citealt{McElroy13}), supplemented with gas-grain chemistry derived from the OSU 2008 chemical network \citep{Garrod08,Laas11}.
+The model includes gas-phase chemistry based on the Rate12 version of the UMIST Database for Astrochemistry (UDfA\footnote{\url{http://www.udfa.net}}; \citealt{McElroy13}), supplemented with gas-grain chemistry derived from the OSU 2008 chemical network \citep{Garrod08,Laas11}.
 We include self- and mutual-shielding of \ce{H2}, CO, and \ce{N2} to photodissociation by interstellar photons using the shielding functions from \citet{Heays17}.
 The gas-grain processes included are freezeout onto dust grains, and desorption (sublimation) into the gas-phase via thermal desorption, photodesorption by both external UV photons and by secondary UV photons induced by the interaction of cosmic rays with molecular hydrogen, and reactive desorption.
-Binding energies needed to calculate the thermal desorption rates (and grain-surface reaction rates) are those compiled for use with UDfA.
+The binding energies needed to calculate the thermal desorption rates (and grain-surface reaction rates) are those compiled for use with UDfA.
 We used laboratory-measured photodesorption rates where available.
 We also include grain-surface reactions to allow the formation and processing of ices on dust grains.
 These reactions include atom-addition reactions, radical-radical recombination, and photodissociation of ices.
 The reaction rates for gas-grain processes are calculated according to the prescriptions recommended in \citet{Cuppen17}.
-We adopt a two-phase model in this work, i.e., we do not discriminate between chemistry occurring in the bulk ice and that occurring on the surface.
+We adopt a two-phase model in this work, i.e., we do not discriminate between chemistry occurring in the bulk ice and that occurring on the surface of the ice mantles.
 However, we do restrict that active grain-surface chemistry occurs within two monolayers only in the ice mantle.
 We include the formation of molecular hydrogen via the grain-surface recombination of atomic hydrogen.